 * IV = intravenous, UCB = umbilical cord blood, CB-MNCs = cord blood derived mononuclear cells, AEs= adverse events, SAEs = serious adverse events, GMPM = gross motor performance measure, GMFM-88 = gross motor function measure, CFA = comprehensive functional assessment, PDMS-2 = Peabody development motor scales, F-FDG PET = Fluorodeoxyglucose positron emission tomography, BSID-II = Bayley scales of infant development, WeeFIM =Wee functional independence measure, FA = fractional anisotropy.

-Proven Benefits From Early Human Clinical Trials of stem Cell Therapy in Cerebral Palsy (CP)
+Early Human Clinical Trials of Stem Cells in Cerebral Palsy (CP)

 - Improvement in gross motor abilities in lying and rolling, sitting, crawling and kneeling, standing and walking, running, and jumping.
 (Huang et al, Sun et al, Novak et al, Min et al)